 - Chipotle Guacamole

-- Use a different meat: I love the rich flavor of extra lean ground beef, but ground turkey, chicken or bison will work great too.
+- Use a different meat: I love the rich flavor of extra lean ground beef, but ground chicken, turkey, or bison will work great too.

 - Make it meat-free: Skip the ground beef and add in another can of beans, or use a plant-based option like textured vegetable protein.
 Swap the beef broth for vegetable broth and you have a delicious vegetarian chili on your hands.